-We would encourage you to apply even if you do not intend to use free school meals as it effects our funding.
+We would encourage you to apply even if your child is in Reception - Year 2 or if you do not intend to use free school meals as it effects our funding.
 For every child who receives free school meals from their local authority, an extra amount of money is allocated to the school they attend.
 This money is spent on helping these children to develop to their full potential.